NeverEverLive/simple-async-api/README.md

 All downloaded files will be in ```files/``` folder

-This service send request [here](https://github.com/NeverEverLive/redis-statistics) for analize most populare resolution
+This service send request [here](https://github.com/NeverEverLive/redis-statistics) for analize most popular resolution